mrtopf/QuantumLounge/docs/roadmap/version0.1/content.rst

 There should be different types of tweet objects, some might have links, some are events, some are tasks or bug reports.
 Every tweet object thus has

 - a data model defining it.
-This might be implemented with ``quantumcore.storages``
+This will be implemented with ``quantumcore.storages``
-- an add and edit view for manipulating it.
-These are HTML snippets and some handler managing and storing it.

-The main content type should always be the same though which means that we always have a text field and certain metadata.
-All the rest can also be seen as an attachment and one could imaging that also more than one attachment is added to a tweet in the end.

-Thus the model is:

-- a folder with an id and eventually a parent id
-- a basic tweet object referencing the folder it is inside
-- content types as attachment referencing the tweet object
-- file etc. on the filesystem or somewhere else.
-The attachment type will know about it

-The text field has no label which means it can mean anything:

-- title for an event
-- title of the link
-- task description
-- title for a file
-- etc.

-Workflows will also be defined on attachments.

-There can be definitions of required attachments, like a link for a link object.
+- a RESTful content API protected by OAuth access tokens.
+For now we reuse the Usermanager access token, later on we will have our own one.
+- A JS UI for manipulating those content objects via the RESTful API.

+All content types are derived from a base ``Status`` type and the types to implement are ``Folder`` and ``Link`` additionally.

+The actual ``content`` of the ``Status`` object will be reused as title for the Folder.

 a folder structure
 ------------------